Types of Chemical Reactions : Core Concepts

 Unlike synthesis reactions, decomposition reactions require energy to break the bonds present in the reactant.
 Reactions that require an input of energy are endothermic.
 A common example of a decomposition reaction is the decomposition of hydrogen peroxide.
 The decomposition of hydrogen peroxide results in water and oxygen gas.
 This is shown in the following equation:

-Single replacement reactions occur when a single element replaces an element in another compound.
+Single replacement reactions, also known as single displacement reactions, occur when a single element replaces an element in another compound.
 This produces a new compound and a new element.
 This type of reaction is represented by the general equation

 In this equation, C replaces B in the reaction, and B is now a single element.
 A common example of a single replacement reaction is the reaction of Tin chloride and zinc.
 In the reaction, zinc replaces tin to form zinc chloride and tin as a single element.
 The chemical equation of this reaction is: